PETROLEUM GEOLOGY

 This figure shows each type of maturation processes along depth (km).

-Petroleum migration
+Petroleum Migration

 After fracturing of source rock due to pressure increase that happens due to the generation of oil and gas.
-Since gases and liquids are less dense than solids, they take up more volume causing pressure increase.
-So, it is important for a productive source rock to be easily fractured to let the fluids move through it.
+Since gases and liquids are less dense than solids, they take up more volume causing pressure to increase.
+So it is important for a productive source rock to be easily fractured to let the fluids move through it.

-Migration occurs in two stages:
+Migration occurs in two stages :

-Primary migration
+Primary Migration

 During primary migration, gas and oil travel together as a single liquid phase because the high pressures in the source rock which usually become higher than the bubble point pressure at which gases start to be liberated from liquid.
 Expulsion from the source rock may occur in pulses and after some time from the first expulsion.
 With time, petroleum creates enough pressure to reopen fractures and pores causing a second expulsion, and the pulses continue to happen as long as the petroleum can rebuild enough pressure to reopen its path out of the source rock.
 After migration the pressure decreases and the fractures and pores close.
 Finally, petroleum migrates out of the source rock, pressures decline, especially if the petroleum migrates vertically.

-Secondary migration
+Secondary Migration

-Secondary migration is the movement of petroleum outside of the source rock and into a reservoir bed.
+Secondary migration is the movement of petroleum outside of the source rock through carrier beds toward reservoir or trap.
 During secondary migration, the gas and oil separate with the gas traveling ahead of oil.
-In most cases, differences in permeability between adjacent stratigraphic layers inhibit migration.This causes petroleum to flow within geologic units.
+In most cases, differences in permeability between adjacent stratigraphic layers inhibit migration.
+This causes petroleum to flow within geologic units.
 For petroleum to accumulate in a trap, it must encounter a cap rock or seal to become an oil or gas reservoir.

 Picture